ncsu-cga/research.package/_pages/consent.md

 ## Collecting results

-Gathering the results from a task is made possible by passing a callback function to the [RPUIOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) widget's onSubmit input parameter.
-The onSubmit event is triggered when the user has finished with the last step in the the list of steps passed to the Task object.
+Getting the result from a task is done by passing a callback function to the [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) widget's `onSubmit`  parameter.
+The onSubmit event is triggered when the user finishes the last step in the the list of steps in the task.

-**To learn more about the result objects and their structure visit the [corresponding page](https://github.com/cph-cachet/research.package/wiki/2.-Software-Architecture#results-hierarchy).**

-You should create a function which needs an input parameter with [RPTaskResult](https://pub.dev/documentation/research_package/latest/research_package_model/RPTaskResult-class.html) type.
+You should create a function which takes an input parameter with [`RPTaskResult`](https://pub.dev/documentation/research_package/latest/research_package_model/RPTaskResult-class.html) type.
 A minimum example is the following:

 ``` dart
 void resultCallback(RPTaskResult result) {